The graffiti, painted over |

 “Hate has no place in our community,” said City Councilmember Brad Lander.
 “Kensington is one of Brooklyn’s most diverse and vibrant neighborhoods – with strong Jewish, Christian, and Muslim populations, with long-time and newer residents, including immigrants from Bangladesh and Latin America.”

-Before the incident occurred, Councilmember Lander had begun exploring making the area– an expanded sidewalk area in front of TDS insurance and neighboring stores at the intersection of Beverly Road and Church Avenue – into a new mini-plaza.
+Before the incident occurred, Councilmember Lander had begun exploring making the area– an expanded sidewalk area in front of TDS Insurance and neighboring stores at the intersection of Beverley Road and Church Avenue – into a new mini-plaza.
 This new community space would be created by and for the neighborhood’s diverse communities.

 “This is the time for all of us, from the Islamic, Christian, and Jewish faiths, to become one and fight against people who want to hurt and divide us,” said Veronica Guzman, a leader in Kensington’s Latino community.
 “At end of the day, it doesn’t not matter where you came from, because when you turn the light off we all become one color and our heart beats the same way.
 We need to respect and love each other.”